doitintl/aws-eks-sample-templates/02-deploy-prometheus/README.md

 - Create a `values.yaml` file with custom helm chart inputs.
 Refer to the `values.yaml` file in this repo for sample configurations.

-- Refer to the [official charts](https://github.com/prometheus-community/helm-charts/tree/main/charts/prometheus) for recent configurations.
+- Refer to the [official promethues chart](https://github.com/prometheus-community/helm-charts/tree/main/charts/prometheus) for recent configurations.

 Run the following command to install prometheus with custom configurations